 Want more articles like this?
 Subscribe to Dogs Life Magazine

-Bred to work, the Stumpy Tail Australian Cattle dog is much like the other beloved breed of Australian Cattle dog, possessing personality traits the breed are famous for.
-In total, three breeds were crossbred to create the “Stumpy” as it is known locally, they include the Australian dingo, the British Smithfield and the German Coolie.
+In total, three breeds were crossbred to create the Australian Stumpy Tail Cattle Dog, or “Stumpy” as it is known locally.
+These include the Australian dingo, the British Smithfield and the German Coolie.
 The Stumpy is characterized by its stumpy tail, blue coat and work ethic.